JetJacobs/jetjacobs/README.md

 ### Hello
 I'm Jet Jacobs, a recent graduate from Iowa State University's software engineering program.
-I have

 ### What am I working on?
 * A IOT management app with accounts and real time data collection using MQTT